Blue, pale blue, dark blue

 Perforations: 15 to 15½

 Issued: January 25th, 1861

 #18 is a Type I design.
-The design on a Type I is complete, meaning that the ornaments at the top and bottom of the frame have not trimmed by the engravers at the time.
+The design of a Type I is complete, meaning that the ornaments at the top and bottom of the frame have not been trimmed by the engravers at the time.
 All other types of the Franklin 1¢ have a portion of the design trimmed away.